JohnGriffiths/ScinetSS2020_BrainNetworkModelling/README.md

 Note - in google colab you need to `pip install` non-standard libraries.
 Each of the notebooks has a commented out section that needs to be un-commented and run in order to make the libraries available on Colab.

+### For course attendees:

+#### Login information

+See [here](https://support.scinet.utoronto.ca/education/go.php/540/index.php/ib/1/) for the scinet course webpage

+To access the jupyterhub:

+- Click 'log in' in the top right.
+Enter your login details
+- From the [course website](https://support.scinet.utoronto.ca/education/go.php/540/index.php), click 'login information for cluster'
+- Follow the instructions: go to the scinet jupyterhub site, and enter the uname/pwd displayed on the previous page
+- Follow the jupyterhub instructions above

+#### Homework assignment

+The homework assignment for the course can be found in `notebooks/homework_assignment.ipynb`

+This follows on from the `intro_to_whole_brain_modelling.ipynb` notebook, which is the basis of the practical session.

+Completed assignments should be uploaded to the designated folder on the [course website](https://support.scinet.utoronto.ca/education/go.php/540/index.php).

+These should take the form of jupyter notebooks that are extended from `homework_assignment.ipynb`.